-Asian stocks mixed as weak dollar weighs on US economic data
+Global stocks fall as weak dollar weighs on sentiment

 - Seattle-area construction strike enters second week, with no movement at bargaining table

+BREXIT TALKS: On Wednesday, the European Union’s chief Brexit negotiator Michel Barnier said negotiations with Britain had reached their “especially difficult” final stretch.
+He said the EU was prepared to offer the U.K. a special partnership, one it had struck “with no other third country.”
+The pound, which has fallen by more than 15 percent since Britain’s 2016 vote to leave the bloc, rose sharply after Barnier’s comment.
+Separately, Britain’s Brexit minister Dominic Raab said that the U.K. and the EU may not meet their self-imposed October deadline for a divorce deal, but he remained “stubbornly optimistic” that there would be agreement before Britain leaves the bloc.

 POSSIBLE TRADE DEAL: President Donald Trump has said that efforts to reach a deal with Canada in the new North American Free Trade Agreement were “probably on track”.
 The longtime U.S. ally and the country’s second-largest trading partner after China had been left out of talks for the past five weeks.
 Canada has until Friday to reach a deal.
 Canadian Prime Minister Justin Trudeau said there was a “possibility of getting to a good deal for Canada” by Trump’s deadline but said the country will not sign a bad agreement.
 Mexico, long the target of Trump’s ire, has cut a preliminary deal with the United States to replace NAFTA with a pact that’s meant, among other things, to shift more manufacturing into the United States.
+Wall Street has rallied for four days as investors grew more hopeful about trade talks between the U.S., Mexico and Canada.

 ANALYST’S TAKE: “The positive impulse seen in the U.S. market has not flown through to Asia.
 Weakness of the dollar has reversed sentiment in the markets overnight,” Michael McCarthy, chief market strategist at CMC Markets in Sydney, said in an interview.